Saturday, 2 November 2013

 2. The Primary Structure of Peptides

 Because the N-terminus of a peptide chain is distict from the C-terminus, a small peptide composed of different aminoacids may have a several constitutional isomers.
 For example, a dipeptide made from two different amino acids may have two different structures.
 Thus, aspartic acid (Asp) and phenylalanine (Phe) may be combined to make Asp-Phe or Phe-Asp, remember that the amino acid on the left is the N-terminus.
-The methyl ester of the first dipeptide (structure on the right) is the artificial sweetner
+The methyl ester of the first dipeptide (structure on the right) is the artificial sweetner aspartame, which is nearly 200 times sweeter than sucrose.
+Neither of the component amino acids is sweet (Phe is actually bitter), and derivatives of the other dipeptide (Phe-Asp) are not sweet.

 A tripeptide composed of three different amino acids can be made in 6 different constitutions, and the tetrapeptide shown above (composed of four different amino acids) would have 24 constitutional isomers.
 When all twenty of the natural amino acids are possible components of a peptide, the possible combinations are enormous.
-Simple statistical probability indicates that the decapeptides made up from all possible combinations of these amino acids would total 20
+Simple statistical probability indicates that the decapeptides made up from all possible combinations of these amino acids would total 2010!

 Natural peptides of varying complexity are abundant.
 The simple and widely distributed tripeptide glutathione (first entry in the following table), is interesting because the side-chain carboxyl function of the N-terminal glutamic acid is used for the peptide bond.
 An N-terminal glutamic acid may also close to a lactam ring, as in the case of TRH (second entry).
 The abbreviation for this transformed unit is pGlu (or pE), where p stands for "pyro" (such ring closures often occur on heating).
 The larger peptides in the table also demonstrate the importance of amino acid abbreviations, since a full structural formula for a nonapeptide (or larger) would prove to be complex and unwieldy.
 The formulas using single letter abbreviations are colored red.

 The ten peptides listed in this table make use of all twenty common amino acids.
 Note that the C-terminal unit has the form of an amide in some cases (e.g. TRH, angiotensin & oxytocin).
-When two or more cysteines are present in a peptide chain, they are often joined by
+When two or more cysteines are present in a peptide chain, they are often joined by disulfide bonds (e.g. oxytocin & endothelin); and in the case of insulin, two separate peptide chains (A & B) are held together by such links.

-The different amino acids that make up a peptide or protein, and the order in which they are joined together by peptide bonds is referred to as the
+The different amino acids that make up a peptide or protein, and the order in which they are joined together by peptide bonds is referred to as the primary structure.
+From the examples shown above, it should be evident that it is not a trivial task to determine the primary structure of such compounds, even modestly sized ones.

 Complete hydrolysis of a protein or peptide, followed by amino acid analysis establishes its gross composition, but does not provide any bonding sequence information.